kravtandr/RACHKO_BOT/README.md

 # RACHKO_BOT
 discord music bot
+!!!
+NOT WORKING ON CURRENT DISCORD VERSION !!!
 "It is my first serious project on python so be ready for code smell"

 Install: